HandBrake/HandBrake/TRANSLATION.markdown

 ## How to become a translator

-1. Please submit a join request on transifex for the relevant GUI that you currently use.
+1. Please submit a join request on Transifex for the relevant GUI that you currently use.
-2. Create a "Translation Request" GitHub issue
+2. Create a "Translation Request" GitHub issue.
 3. We will then discuss the request and make a decision whether to accept or reject it.